Kot Engenharia

 Cover

-The coal mining activities carried out in England in the 17th century gave rise to the railroads, where the first transports used animal traction in rail-oriented vehicles.
-In addition, the invention of the steam engine led to significant developments in the railway infrastructure, creating the first prototype locomotives and enabling mechanical traction in freight wagons.
+Coal mining activities carried out in England in the 17th century gave rise to railroads, where the first transports used animal traction on rail-guided vehicles.
+Later, the invention of the steam engine allowed for significant evolution in railroad infrastructure, creating the first locomotive prototypes and enabling mechanical traction in freight cars.

 The first railroads had their tracks supported on rigid blocks and, in some cases, directly on the ground.
 However, this construction model presented several problems in terms of track durability.
 In order to remedy these problems, the engineers of the time realized that more resilient supports were needed, capable of absorbing the impacts of operation.